Gastroenterology Phone Number (Existing Patients): 703.635.7324

 - Specialized care.
 Every member of your child’s team is a pediatric specialist.
 This allows us to tailor treatment plans to meet each child’s specific needs.

 - Child-centered environment.
 We do everything we can to provide a safe, warm, and reassuring environment for children and their families.

 Families who are affected by these disorders often find everyday life overwhelming and frustrating.
-To help them learn to manage day-to-day, the staff at PSV is dedicated to helping patients and families get the emotional and social support they need, including educational programs, parent advocacy groups, and local patient support groups.
+The staff at PSV is dedicated to helping patients and families get the emotional and social support they need, including educational programs, parent advocacy groups, and local patient support groups.

 Conditions treated range from common to complex, including:

 - Abdominal pain: A child’s intestine has a complicated system of nerves and muscles that helps move food forward and carry out digestion.
 In some children, the nerves become very sensitive, and pain is experienced even during normal intestinal functions.
 The pain can be triggered by illness, stress, constipation, or other factors.

 - Biliary atresia: A rare disease of the liver and bile ducts that occurs in infants, where bile flow from the liver to the gallbladder is blocked, causing the bile to be trapped in the liver.
 This causes damage to liver cells (cirrhosis), and can eventually lead to liver failure.

 - Celiac disease: A lifelong genetic autoimmune disorder that affects both children and adults, in which consuming gluten, the protein in wheat, barley, rye, and oats, causes damage to the lining of the small intestine, interfering with nutrient absorption.